CosmicLaca/ComfyUI_Primere_Nodes/README.md

 - Adjustable detailers and refiners for face, eye, hands, mouth, fashion wear, etc..., separated prompt input for detailers can be mixed to original for better result, included test workflow: **civitai-all-refiner.json**
 - Visual (select element by preview image instead of long list) loaders available for Checkpoints, Loras, Lycoris, Embedding, Hypernetworks and .csv prompts.
 You only have to create preview images to right name and path, see readme details under "Visual", or use 1 click preview creator
 - Midjourney art-style can be attached to the original prompt, Emotions as style in separated node
+- Aesthetic scorer automatically decide about the refiner's result can be changed to the image or not

 <hr>